geowittejr/DotNetRazorStockTicker/README.md

-# Dot Net Razor StockTicker (ASP.NET Core Razor Pages)
+# Dot Net Razor Stock Ticker (ASP.NET Core Razor Pages)
 A sample ASP.NET Core Razor Pages application that displays live stock ticker data using a third-party Stock API.
 This repository also includes a supporting Services class library for API integration and an xUnit test project for unit testing the application logic.